Electogenius/bagel/REAdmE.md

 # 🥯

-a bad but simple-ish golfing language split down the middle
+a bad but simple-ish golfing language with an unusual approach

 not exactly sure why I named it bagel